AwesomeQuest/fdc-320/manual.typ

 Run `winget install Git.Git` in cmd or powershell on Windows

 Run `sudo apt install git` on Linux

+#heading(outlined: false)[make sure it's been included in the `PATH` environment variable]
+Sometimes on windows `winget` won't put the git/julia executable in the path variable.
+It seems to always put it in the start menu so you can find the executable there and add it's path to the `PATH` environment variable.

 == Download the github repository
 ```sh
 git clone https://github.com/AwesomeQuest/fdc-320.git